 Using R&D payroll tax credits to maximize your cash savings

 Many startup companies and small businesses think they can’t benefit from the R&D tax credit due to operating losses or alternative minimum tax (AMT) limitations.
-However, provisions were created with the intent to increase the number of startups and small to mid-sized businesses that can benefit from the credit.
-And, with the new corporate tax rate reduction effective in 2018, the net benefit of the R&D tax credit increases to 79 percent, which is a shift from only 65 percent in prior years.
+However, these provisions were created with the intent to increase the number of startups and small to midsized businesses that can benefit from the credit.

-Another consideration for owners of pass through tech companies (partnerships and S corporations) is that AMT may limit the ability to utilize any R&D tax credits generated.
-However, for businesses with an average of the prior three years gross receipts of $50 million and under, the R&D tax credit can offset this AMT liability.
-This provision provides small businesses with an increased ability to reinvest in their companies and further innovation and new product development.
+Another consideration for owners of pass-through companies (partnerships and S corporations) is that AMT may limit the ability to use the R&D income tax credits generated.
+However, for businesses with an average of $50 million or less for the prior three years’ gross receipts, the R&D tax credit can also offset this AMT liability.
+This provision provides small businesses with an increased ability to reinvest in their companies to further innovation and new product development.

-There are planning opportunities and risks involved in determining research credits for tech companies, including addressing IRS documentation requirements, applying the related-party aggregation rules, and assessing options to maximize the credit.
-To learn more about how your company might benefit from new provisions of the research credit rules, please contact us.
+There are planning opportunities and risks involved in determining any R&D tax credit, including addressing IRS documentation requirements, applying the related-party aggregation rules, and assessing options to maximize the credit.
+To learn more about how your company might benefit from provisions of the research credit rules, feel free to contact us.